Project overview

 With alignment across teams, we proceeded to moderated user testing for Proposal 1.

-Changes in our Research team meant there was a tight 10-day turnaround for recruitment and testing.
+The project picked up pretty rapidly and changes in our Research team meant there was a tight 10-day turnaround for planning, recruitment AND testing.
 This meant clear, transparent communication was critical.

 To support this, I co-designed a cross-disciplinary UXR kickoff workshop; aligning the Researcher with our goals and refining participant recruitment criteria through collaborative feedback.